Santa Monica, California: Climate

 The rainy season is from late October through late March.
 Winter storms usually approach from the northwest and pass quickly through the Southland.
 There is very little rain during the rest of the year.
-Yearly rainfall totals are unpredictable as rainy years are occasionally followed by droughts.
+Yearly rainfall totals are unpredictable, as rainy years are occasionally followed by droughts.
 There has never been any snow or frost, but there has been hail.

 Santa Monica usually enjoys cool breezes blowing in from the ocean, which tend to keep the air fresh and clean.
 Therefore, smog is less of a problem for Santa Monica than elsewhere around Los Angeles.
 However, from September through November, the Santa Ana winds sometimes blow from the east, bringing smoggy and hot inland air to the beaches.

 The hottest temperature ever reported in Santa Monica was 100 F on November 1, 1966, while the lowest is 33 F on March 1, 1945, and again on March 21, 1952.
-The highest minimum temperature is 72 F on October 24, 2007, and the lowest maximum temperature is 51 F on 4 dates in February 2001 and again March 10, 2006.
+The highest minimum temperature is 72 F on October 24, 2007, and the lowest maximum temperature is 51 F on 4 dates in February 2001 and again on March 10, 2006.
 The snowiest months on record are January 1954 and March 1955, both with trace amounts.
-They are the only months to ever report snowfall.
+They are the only months to report any snowfall.
 Many months have reported no rainfall at all.
 Conversely, the wettest month on record is January 1995 with a total of 17.82 in of rainfall.
 The wettest year on record is 1998, with a total of 25.4 in of rainfall; the driest is 1989, with a total of 4.04 in of rainfall.